-Today I was in Buckinghamshire visiting Pip’s Place – a large project of several acres where phase 2 has just got underway.
+Today I was in Buckinghamshire visiting Pip’s Place – a large garden design & build project of several acres where phase 2 has just got underway.
 It’s a lovely project up in the Chilterns – so – it’s cold & blustery in winter & today in mid June we absolutely roasted in 31 degree heat.
 The views are spectacular & I am very lucky indeed to work on such great sites.
 My client confided she had asked a very famous designer first who was apparently very rude about her house… It’s a beautiful house, a great plot & a super client so his loss is very much my gain.

 Here’s a couple of shots of the kitchen garden with an Alitex greenhouse & hardwood raised beds.
 There’s a working area hidden behind this gorgeous woven oak fencing by Quercus.

 As I have said before I love to draw so very much enjoy this part of the process

 These photos above are from what we call the ‘Secret garden’ as it is hidden behind a woven oak fence which is in turn hidden by an evergreen prunus lusitanica hedge.
 This used to be a bit of a waste land with piles of builders rubbish & an overgrown tennis court.
 See below…

 We chose the fabulous topiary pieces from the wonderful Solitair nursery in Belgium & my planting scheme as it matures will add lots of pretty froth.
 One of my drawings for it is below which shows the layout – a series of square lawns with topiary pieces at pathway junctions.

 Finally this is the wonderful wild flower meadow which was laid using wild flower turf.
 Isn’t it sensational!?